Building a Safety Culture ‘From the Ground Up’ with the Help of Technology

 Admittedly ambitious as an objective, they had work to do.
 To get there, the organization became more open and transparent.
 Creating more openness improved communication and helped managers stay ahead of challenges.
 The Safety and Operations departments, meanwhile, once housed in separate buildings, now share space and collaborate to develop solutions.

 Shortly after Kohlwes arrived at Hirschbach, he focused on accountability and tying driver bonuses to collisions.
-And Hirschbach installed video telematics event recorders in its fleet of about 1,000 trucks.
+And Hirschbach installed DriveCam event recorders in its fleet of about 1,000 trucks.
 Each of these decisions proved to be another strategic brick in the company’s strong safety foundation.